-Nearly 300,000 people are admitted to the hospital for pancreatitis each year in the United States.
-This is a very serious and painful condition that requires careful medical observation.
-In fact, during the first few days, no food or liquid is allowed; all fluids are administered through an IV.
+About 200,000 people are admitted to the hospital for pancreatitis each year in the United States, and the number continues to rise.
+This is a very serious and painful condition that requires careful medical observation, but a pancreatitis diet and lifestyle changes can help prevent and treat this unpleasant condition.

 Not only is following a diet for pancreatitis necessary to help recover, but it is essential to help prevent this disease from entering the chronic phase.
 There are some individuals who are more prone to developing pancreatitis, including those with a history of substance abuse, use of certain prescription drugs, unhealthy eating and genetics.

-Light-to-moderate exercise, yoga and meditation can help manage the symptoms and avoiding alcohol and tobacco are absolutely necessary for recovery.
+Light to moderate exercise, yoga and meditation can help manage the symptoms, and avoiding alcohol and tobacco is absolutely necessary for recovery.
 Whether you’ve been recently diagnosed with acute pancreatitis or chronic pancreatitis, the first step is adopting a healthy diet focusing on fresh fruits and vegetables, whole grains and lean proteins.

 What Is Pancreatitis?

 Chronic pancreatitis is marked by persistent inflammation of the pancreas, causing permanent damage to this vital organ.
-Chronic pancreatitis is incurable, and certain life-threatening complications can occur including liver failure, diabetes and pancreatic cancer.
-(3)
+Chronic pancreatitis is incurable, and certain life-threatening complications can occur, including liver failure, diabetes and pancreatic cancer.

 When you have pancreatitis, you may experience any of the following symptoms.
-For some, symptoms may be mild.
-But for others, symptoms may be debilitating.
-(4)
+For some, symptoms may be mild, but for others, symptoms may be debilitating.

 Acute Pancreatitis Symptoms: